OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

    :align: center
    :alt: Diagram of process model showing the vehicle assembly, some simulation drivers, and the optimizer

-   Process Model for Tutorial Problem
+   Process Model for the Optimization Problem

 The process model includes three drivers that performs the acceleration and